vnglst/un-speeches/README.md

-# UN General Assembly Speeches
+# Explore how nations talk about each other in UN speeches

+## How it works

+Select a country on the globe to explore diplomatic relationships and see who's saying what about whom in the 2024 UN General Assembly Speeches.

+## Background

 Each year in September, world leaders gather in New York for the UN General Assembly, delivering hundreds of speeches.
 While this is crucial for smaller nations to be heard, listening to all these hour-long speeches is